The Cairngorms Up-Close: Gallery

 Erebia aethiops

-Where and when encountered: Carrbridge on 2 September 2021
+Where and when encountered: Carrbridge golf course on 2 September 2021

 About: Scotch argus butterflies are declining across much of their European range but can still be found in some numbers at suitable sites in the Scottish Highlands.
 It is thought that the main food-plant for this species in Scotland is purple moor-grass.

-Date range for adult records: 12 August to 2 September
+Date range for live (non-diapausing) adult records: 1 August to 2 September (33 days)

 Dingy skipper (Erynnis tages)